filecoin-project/lotus/documentation/misc/Building_a_network_skeleton.md

     👉 You can take a look at this [Filecoin-FFI PR as a reference](https://github.com/filecoin-project/filecoin-ffi/pull/481), which was for network version 24.

-Note: only when a network upgrade is introducing new types in `go-state-types` do we need to update `filecion-ffi`'s dependency on `go-state-types` (see [below](#new-types-in-go-state-types)).
+Note: one only needs to update `filecion-ffi`'s dependency on `go-state-types` when a network upgrade is introducing new types in `go-state-types`  (see [below](#new-types-in-go-state-types)).
 Otherwise, `filecion-ffi`'s dependency on `go-state-types` is just updated when doing fiinal releases before the network upgrade.

 ## Lotus Checklist